 In your first year or two, you could work from home and sell an average of $1,500 in baked goods each week, bringing in $78,000 in annual revenue.
 This would mean nearly $55,000 in profit, assuming that 70% margin.

 As your brand gains recognition, sales could grow and you would rent a commercial space and hire staff, reducing your margin to 20%.
-But if you do $7,500 in weekly sales, you’ll have annual revenue of $390,000 and a tidy profit of $78,000.
+If you do $7,500 in weekly sales, you’ll have an annual revenue of $390,000 and a tidy profit of $78,000.

 There are a few barriers to entry for a bakery business.
 Your biggest challenges will be: